 Hi there.
 I’m Doctor Kyle McClintock.
-I’m a shoulder and elbow specialist at the Orthopedic Specialty Center of Northern California.
+I’m a shoulder and elbow specialist in Northern California.
 I wanted to take a brief minute to go over some of our post-operative instructions after you’ve had surgery.

 The process of undergoing surgery is a very daunting one for most patients, and there’s a lot of information that gets passed back and forth between myself and the patient throughout that process.
 It can be overwhelming at times.
 So, the main thing to keep in mind after surgery is that the road to recovery is just beginning.